drewguiao/DrawMeDaddyV2/README.md

 2. Try as much as possilble to Clean Code.<br>
   2a.
 Variable names and methods should be descriptive.
 Eg. calculateDistance(Point a, Point b);<br>
   2b.
 Non-final variables and methods are always in camel case.
 Eg. int numOfStudents; <br>
   2c.
 Constants should always be declared as static final in the Constant class and in UPPER CASE.
 Use underscores as separators.
-Eg. static final PI_VALUE;<br>
+Eg. public static final double PI_VALUE = 3.14;<br>

 3. Always use the interface of the class in declaration.
-Eg. List<Student> students = new ArrayList<>();
+Eg. List&lt;Student&gt; students = new ArrayList<>();
 4. Prefer for-each loops instead of traditional for loops.
 Eg. for(Student s: students)
 5. Always implement getters for each variable that you might need in each class. public int getNumOfStudents(){return numOfStudents;}
 6. Make use of the Constant class.
 All constants must be declared there.
 To use, just implement the Constants class